SCAR/antarctic-r-packages/README.md

     method for processing light-level geolocation data that is robust to noise (sensor shading and obscuration) and may be particularly suitable for Southern Ocean applications.

-### Ocean Colour

-Satellite reflectance data are a common basis for estimating chlorophyll- *a* and other phytoplankton parameters at ocean-basin scales.
-Global products are widely available; however, Southern-Ocean specific algorithms are likely to provide better estimates in these regions.

-  - [croc](https://github.com/sosoc/croc) implements the Johnson et al.
-    (2013) Southern Ocean algorithm.

 ### Miscellaneous